benmkw/learn-wgpu/docs/news/README.md

 ### Some of the showcase examples are broken

-The `wgpu_glyph`, and `imgui-wgpu` crates currently depend on `wgpu` 0.7, which is causing the `pong` and `imgui-demo` to not compile.
-I decided to excluded them from the workspace until the underlying crates update to using `wgpu` 0.8.
+The `wgpu_glyph`, and `imgui-wgpu` crates currently depend on `wgpu` 0.7, which is causing the `pong` to not compile.
+I decided to excluded it from the workspace until the underlying crates update to using `wgpu` 0.8.
 (Feel free to submit a issue or even PR when that happens!)

 ### Various API changes